andrecrumedy/Data-Pipelines-Pocket-Reference/readme.md

 ## `Project Run-Steps`
 1. Configure Environments
 1. Run 'main.py' in /mysql_data_setup to load data in MySQL database
-1. Use MySQl Workbench to verify table creation in MySQL database.
+1. Use MySQL Workbench to verify table creation in MySQL database.
-1. Rum 'main.py in /mysql_db_extraction to pipeline data from MySQL database to AmazonS3 bucket.
+1. Run 'full_mysql_extract.py in /mysql_db_extraction to pipeline data from MySQL database to AmazonS3 bucket.
+1. Verify file in AmazonS3 bucket programitaclly or the AmazonS3 console
-1. Run 'main.py' in /redshift_data_setup tp load data in MySQL database
+1. Run 'main.py' in /redshift_data_setup to load data in MySQL database
 1. Run 'main.py in /redshift_db_extraction to pipeline data from Amazon Redshit data warehouse to AmazonS3 bucket.